-They are helping the park keeper with litter picking, planting, and other tasks that may arise throughout their time volunteering.
+They are helping Manchester City Council's park keeper with litter picking, planting, and other tasks that may arise throughout their time volunteering.

-Our aim is to ensure the park remains an enjoyable place to visit both for local residents and visitors alike, whilst also caring for our local environment.
+Our aim is to ensure the park remains an enjoyable place to visit both for local residents and visitors alike, including our students, whilst simultaneously carrying out our duty as citizens in caring for our environment.

-Students have designed, organised and will run the whole bingo event from start to finish.
-Their aim is to strengthen relationships in the local school community whilst helping to combat the issue of loneliness for the elderly.
+We are currently in the process of making links with local residential care homes and hope to deliver a Bingo session in the near future.
+Their aim is to strengthen relationships in the local community whilst helping to combat the issue of loneliness for the elderly.

 Students choose either Art or Music as their skill to develop over a period of 6 months.
 They learn a new talent in something they enjoy doing.
 Students look at a selection of areas to develop for each skill.

 Students commit to at least one hour per week of physical exercise over a period of 3 months.
 They focus on their health and fitness whilst having fun along the way!